ACH vs wire transfer

 Are wire transfers safe?

 Wire transfers are secure in the sense that funds move directly between banks with verification at each end, which is why they are trusted for large payments.
-The risk is not interception but finality: a wire cannot be reversed, so if you are tricked into sending one to a fraudster, the money is usually gone.
+The risk is not interception but finality: a wire cannot be reversed, so if you are deceived into sending one, the money is usually gone.
 Always confirm the recipient and their bank details through a known channel before sending a wire, especially for a real-estate or invoice payment.

 What is the limit for a wire transfer?